CNN crew released from police custody after they were arrested live on air in Minneapolis

 A CNN crew was arrested while giving a live television report Friday morning in Minneapolis -- and then released about an hour later -- as the crew covered ongoing protests over the death in police custody of George Floyd.

-State police detained CNN correspondent Omar Jimenez, his producer and his cameraman shortly after 5 a.m.
+State police detained CNN correspondent Omar Jimenez, his producer and his photojournalist shortly after 5 a.m.
 CT (6 a.m.
-ET) as Jimenez was reporting live from a street south of downtown, near where a police precinct was earlier set ablaze.
+ET) as Jimenez was reporting live from a street south of downtown, near where a police precinct building was earlier set ablaze.

+"We can move back to where you like.
+We are live on the air here. ...
+Put us back where you want us.
+We are getting out of your way -- wherever you want us (we'll) get out of your way," Jimenez said to police before he was led away.

+"We were just getting out of your way when you were advancing through the intersection," Jimenez continued.

 Minnesota Gov. Tim Walz told CNN Worldwide President Jeff Zucker that he deeply apologizes for what happened and would work to have the crew released.

+The troopers were clearing the area at Walz's direction, he said, adding there was "absolutely no reason" for the arrests and that he takes full responsibility.

+Stelter: Arresting reporters at a protest is an affront to the First Amendment

-Jimenez and the others -- producer Bill Kirkos and photojournalist Leonel Mendez -- were taken to the city's downtown public safety building, but were released after 6 a.m.
+Jimenez and the others -- producer Bill Kirkos and photojournalist Leonel Mendez -- had been taken to the city's downtown public safety building after their arrest, but were released after 6 a.m.
 CT.

-Jimenez, after his release, then reported live outside from downtown, and said he'd been treated cordially after he'd been led away.
+Jimenez, after his release, reported live outside from downtown and said he'd been treated cordially after he'd been led away.

 "We're doing OK, now.
 There were a few uneasy moments there," Jimenez said.